 - Stained ceilings and walls: Any amount of moisture and water that enters your home through a roof leak can lead to stained walls and damaged ceilings.
 The excess moisture will create a chemical discoloration and ultimately stain it and require replacing.
 Roof leaks can also cause ceiling tiles to break apart, become stained or even promote the growth of mildew or mold.

 - Mold: That said, mold and mildew growth can present serious health issues — especially for those with respiratory diseases or allergies.
 The spores from mold growing can spread to your HVAC system, carpets, furniture and even into your clothes.

+- Structural damage and property loss: Another consequence of neglected roof leaks is structural damage to your home.
+The most obvious is damage to your frames, exterior trims, ceiling joists and rafters.
+If you have an unattended roof leak, expensive repairs are inevitable.
+That’s because neglected leaks can make wood spongy and cause a majority of it to deteriorate.
 In some cases, that means the structure of your entire home has been compromised and that the ceiling may fall away at any time.
 In other words, a long-standing roof leak can lead to property loss.

 Although your roof may be at the bottom of your list of home maintenance properties, as you can see, it’s a portion of your home care plan that requires a more proactive role in preventing costly damages.

 If you notice any signs of a water intrusion, it’s imperative that you get a roof leak repair service as soon as possible.
 In many cases, noticeable signs of a roof leak mean it’s too late and already an emergency.

 1. Family Owned & Operated Since 1983Roof Life of Oregon is a 39-year-old, family-owned and operated, full-service residential roofing business.